Pre-Employment Screening Costs: Manual vs. Automated Compared

 The three common options

-A private investigation firm carries out the screening manually: inquiries to the commercial register, Schufa checks (if required), manual research in media and sanctions lists.
+A private investigation firm conducts the review manually: requests to the commercial register, a credit check (if required), manual research in media and sanctions lists.
 Advantage: high depth in complex cases.
 Disadvantage: slow, expensive, not scalable.

 2. Internal HR review

-Duration: 14.2 working hours per candidate (average value from DACH HR studies)
+Duration: 14.2 working hours per candidate (average from DACH HR studies)

 Scope: depends on HR know-how

-The internal HR department handles the screening itself.
+The internal HR department handles the review itself.
 At an HR hourly rate of €27 × 14.2 hours, this comes to around €383 in personnel costs per check.
-Plus: opportunity costs (HR spends less time on strategic work).
+Plus: opportunity costs (HR does less strategic work).

 3. Automated SaaS platform